patrickhener/goshs/README.md

 Usage: goshs [options]

 Web server options:
-	-i	The ip to listen on	(default: 0.0.0.0)
+	-i	The ip/if-name to listen on	(default: 0.0.0.0)
 	-p	The port to listen on		(default: 8000)
 	-d	The web root directory		(default: current working path)

 TLS options:
 	-s	Use TLS